mbarkhau/sbk/lit/030_impl_overview.md

 ### Parameters

 Any change in the parameters used to derive the wallet seed would result in a different wallet seed.
 This means that the parameters are just as important to keep safe as the `salt` itself.
 So we must either encode the parameters and keep them together with the `salt`, or we have to make them hard-coded constants in SBK itself.
 The latter would not allow you to choose a difficulty that is appropriate to your machine and level of paranoia, so parameters are not hard-coded.
 Instead they are encoded as a prefix of the `salt` and of every `share`.
-The downside of this is that there is more data that you have to copy and enter manually.
+The downside of this is that there is more data that you have to manually copy and enter.
 This is why the encoding is kept as compact as possible (4 bytes == 4words == 2 x 6 digits).

 Here is the data layout of these 4 bytes: